valboosky/rd-filebot/README.md

    ```
    filebot.license
    ```
-3. Place this file in:
+3. Place this file in your **host-side data directory** mapped to the container's `/app/data` folder.
+For example:
    ```
-   /apps/rd-filebot/data/filebot.license
+   /your/custom/path/to/rd-filebot/data/filebot.license
    ```
 4. Alternatively, upload it via the RD FileBot Manager web interface.